BroncoSpace-Lab/scales-docs/docs/imx8x_merger.md

-# Leviathan 1A
+# Leviathan 2

 ## Introduction

-Leviathan 1A is the merged implementation of the SCALES i.MX8X Carrier Board and the SCALES EPS.
+Leviathan 2 is the merged implementation of the SCALES i.MX8X Carrier Board and the SCALES EPS.
 It consolidates two previously separate development boards into a single design:

-- A revised version of the Mariner 1-C board, which served as the standalone carrier board for the i.MX8X
+- A revised version of the Leviathan 1A board which served as the first merged implementation of the Mariner 1-C board and the Viking 1-C board.
-- The Viking 1-C board, which served as the SCALES EPS

-This merged board is designated **Leviathan 1A**.
+This merged board is designated **Leviathan 2**.

 The latest design revisions, SPICE simulation models, and engineering calculations are available in the [scales-hardware](https://github.com/BroncoSpace-Lab/scales-hardware/tree/IMX_EPS_Merger/imx8x_eps_leviathan) repository.